 Author: Ryan Holiday

 There’s a big chance you’ve heard of American Apparel and their out-of-the-box advertisement.
 Now it’s your chance to get to know Ryan Holiday, the brains behind their marketing.
 Holiday does an incredible job going over the new strategy of modern marketing, which is growth hacking.
 This book lays out the foundation for a simple yet genius marketing strategy to make your product succeed.
-It walks you through how to turn 1 customer into 2, and then 2 into 4.

 Author: Whitney Johnson